apache/flink/docs/content/docs/deployment/memory/network_mem_tuning.md

 Currently, buffer debloating only caps at the maximal used buffer size.
 The actual buffer size and the number of buffers remain unchanged.
 This means that the debloating mechanism cannot reduce the memory usage of your job.
 You would have to manually reduce either the amount or the size of the buffers.

 Furthermore, if you want to reduce the amount of buffered in-flight data below what buffer debloating currently allows, you might want to manually configure the number of buffers.

+#### High parallelism

+Currently, the buffer debloating mechanism might not perform correctly with high parallelism (above ~200) using the default configuration.
+If you observe reduced throughput or higher than expected checkpointing times we suggest increasing the number of floating buffers (`taskmanager.network.memory.floating-buffers-per-gate`) from the default value to at least the number equal to the parallelism.

+The actual value of parallelism from which the problem occurs is various from job to job but normally it should be more than a couple of hundreds.

 ## Network buffer lifecycle